nicodex/amiga-ocs-cpubltro/README.md

 With active ROM overlay and/or read-only RAM, we have:
   - 17 stable CPU registers as work memory, for everything
   - no stack (exceptions/interrupts more or less unusable)
-  - no bitplane/sprite/copper DMA, no blits (but BLTNZERO)
+  - no bitplane/sprite/copper DMA, no blits (but BLTNZERO
+    could be used to read RAM bits 'through' the overlay)

 Normally the DMA controller (Agnus) fetches the bitplane data words from Chip RAM and sends it to the video processor (Denise) by writing